Thomistic Institute

 Events

-The Seven Deadly Sins: Theology of the Seven Deadly Sins, Why They are So Bad and What to do to Avoid Them
+The Seven Deadly Sins: Why They are So Bad and How to Avoid Them

 A lecture by Prof. Timothy Pawl (University of St. Thomas)